webdevlex/listening-lobby/README.md

 - Provides a way for both Spotify and Apple Music users to listen to music together!

-- Our Rich and easy to use lobby system allows users to chat with friends, set/edit the queue, and more.
+- Our rich yet easy to use lobby system allows users to chat with friends, set/edit the queue, and more.

 - Easily add songs to your
   _liked playlist_ from the lobby.